 For questions or technical support from ISTS, our technical consultant, please email firstname.lastname@example.org.
 Enter AAUW-RPG if the website prompts you for a program key.
 We encourage applicants not to opt out of communications from ISTS, to ensure you receive important communications from AAUW.

 Research Publication Grants in Engineering, Medicine and Science

 Having a strong publication record is a key to receiving promotions and tenure in engineering, medicine and science.
 Yet persistent gender stereotypes and bias in these fields can make it difficult for women to find the time and institutional support needed to publish their research.
 These grants help women overcome these barriers by funding research projects that will culminate in scholarly publications.

 They are open to women scholars conducting basic research in engineering, medicine or the physical or biological sciences and who have a doctorate degree in one of those fields.
 The grantee must publish their research in a scholarly publication and be listed as a primary author.

-Payment of the final 10% of the funds will be will be contingent upon publication of research results within six months of the end of the grant year.
+Payment of the final 10% of the funds will be contingent upon acceptance to a scholarly publication within six months of the end of the grant year.